 - 1 1/2 teaspoons coarse sea salt, or to taste Add to list

 - 1/2 teaspoon ground white pepper, or to taste Add to list

 - Chopped green onions (optional) Add to list

 To grill prawns

-Preheat grill to medium high.
+Preheat grill to medium-high heat.
 In a bowl, mix prawns with oil, paprika, salt and pepper.
 Grill prawns for 1 to 2 minutes per side, or until opaque.
 Remove from grill and set aside.

 To make fried rice

 Reheat wok and add remaining oil.
-When the oil is hot add ginger and cook for 1 minute.
+When oil is hot, add ginger and cook for 1 minute.
 Take care not to burn the ginger.
 Stir in all vegetables and cook for another minute.
-Then add curry powder and stir-fry until well combined.
-Add rice and stir-fry until the rice is heated through.
+Add curry powder and stir-fry until well combined.
+Add rice and stir-fry until rice is heated through.

-Add the grilled prawns, eggs and pineapple to wok.
+Add grilled prawns, eggs and pineapple to wok.
 Sprinkle with salt and pepper.
 Stir-fry for another 1 to 2 minutes, mixing all ingredients well.
-Sprinkle green onion on top (if using).
-Transfer to serving plate and garnish with optional peanuts and cilantro.
+Sprinkle green onions on top.
+Transfer to a serving plate and garnish with peanuts and cilantro.
 Serve with or without soy sauce.

 Recipe by, PCC Cooks instructor